⚠️ We are currently updating our 2020/21 tax guidance across the website

 Other tax issues

 Do you charge rent to someone else for living in a property that you own?
 Or do you sub-let a room in your house to a lodger?
-Having income from property means you need to consider your tax position, tell HMRC about it and possibly pay extra tax if you make a profit.
+Having income from property, also known as rental income, means you need to consider your tax position.
+You may need to tell HMRC about it and possibly pay some tax if you make a profit.

 Is my property income taxable?

 Your profits from renting out a property are normally taxable income.
-From 6 April 2017, there is a property allowance of £1,000 – if your rental income is less than £1,000 for 2017/18, you do not have to declare it to HMRC or pay tax on it, unless you make an election to do so.
+Since 6 April 2017, there has been a property allowance of £1,000 – if your property income is less than £1,000 for 2020/21, you do not have to declare it to HMRC or pay tax on it, unless you make an election to do so.

 You can find more information on renting out property and the property allowance on the dedicated page in this section.